d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ```

 After training,
-we use the Transformer model
+we use the transformer model
 to translate a few English sentences into French and compute their BLEU scores.

 ```{.python .input}